-- In a large bowl, stir together pumpkin purée, sugar, oil and eggs.
+In a large bowl, stir together pumpkin purée, sugar, oil and eggs.
 Stir until well mixed.

-- Drop by heaping teaspoonful onto your cookie sheet or baking stone.
-You can place them fairly close together because they don’t spread.
-They just puff up.
+Stir them in, and then drop the cookie batter drop by heaping teaspoonful onto a baking sheet or baking stone.
+You can place them fairly close together because these cookies stay cake-y.
+They don’t spread.

 Get the 3-5 Playful Preschool e-Book!

 25+preschool activities by 25 bloggers, 10 printables, 50 links to activities not featured in the book all for $8.99!